-It is important to get used to programming a flight controller (This is not nearly as complicated as computer programming.
+It is important to get used to custom programming a flight controller before getting into drone racing events (This is not nearly as complicated as computer programming.
 Far from it), selecting the right motors, ESCs, propellers, transmitter and frame to make your own custom built multirotors.

 Best way to learn how multirotors work?
 Get a quadcopter kit and assemble it on your own!
 It is not as hard as you may think it is.
 You’ll need to know how to effectively solder though.
 A DIY kit has every component preselected for you, stripping away any worry of picking components that do not go well with each other and messing up.

 Later down the road with more experience, you can search the internet for custom builds and follow the recipe or better yet, build your own custom multirotor that will fit your flying needs.
 This is where you’ll truly be transitioning into elite level.

 Without the use of FPV (First person View) systems, you cannot seriously consider getting into drone racing.
 Therefore, it is important to have a basic understanding of how FPV systems work.
 Things like channel frequency, FPV goggles/screen and antenna types are important to be familiar with.

 Here is a MUST WATCH video by FliteTest:

 If you want to pick an FPV goggle, you may also want to read our guide on how to pick one.

 This is HUGE.
 You cannot get into drone racing in isolation and you sure cannot race yourself.
 Join online forums and communities.
 Sub reddits like FPV racing is a great example.
 A forum like RC groups is a great way to meet people with similar interests and learn from them.
 You may also keep track of major racing events online.